team-calacc/team-calacc.github.io/index.md

 ### Progress
 2021-12-08

-The game is now soon ready to play.
-Most of the game is implemented for online multiplayer, there are items, powerups, tasks and more.
-The full map has been added to the game along with music and sound effects.
+A beta version of the game is now ready as all parts of the game are available in online multiplayer.
+We will now do user testing to receive feedback for further development.

 ### Related work
 [Unity Engine](https://unity.com/)